Is Glass Suitable for Tumbling?

-Beach Glass, or just about any manufactured glass, may be successfully tumbled to a high gloss in a rotary or vibratory tumbler.
+Just about any manufactured or natural glass, may be successfully tumbled to a high gloss in a rotary or vibratory tumbler.
 It has an advantage over most tumbling rough in that it already has many smooth surfaces which once took a fine shine.
 It just needs a little refining to get it back to where it once was, minus the sharp edges.

 Rotary Tumblers Vibratory Tumblers